 What is Annual Income?

-Annual income is roughly the amount of money that you earn in a year.
+1. Annual income is the amount of money that you earn in a year.

-Annual income can be gross (the amount of money you earn before taxes are taken out) or net (the amount of money you take home after taxes).
+2. Annual income can be gross (the amount of money you earn before your employer takes out taxes or insurance) or net (the amount of money you take home after taxes).

 Types of annual income

-Net Annual Income: Your net income is the amount of money you earn yearly after taxes and other deductions.
-So, if your annual salary is $60,000 but you only take home $45,000 after taxes deductions, then $45,000 is your net income.
-(Deductions can be things like 401K contributions and healthcare premiums, for example.)
+Net Annual Income: Your net pay or income is the amount of money you earn yearly after taxes and other deductions.
+So, if your annual salary is $60,000 but you only take home $45,000 after tax deductions, then $45,000 is your net income.
+Deductions can be things like 401K contributions and healthcare premiums, for example.

 Did you know?

-Your gross annual income is mostly useful for reporting purposes, such as reporting taxes to the Internal Revenue Service (IRS) or getting a loan.
+Your gross annual income is mostly useful for reporting purposes, such as reporting taxes to the IRS or getting a loan.
 But your net yearly income can be useful to help you with budgeting and planning for big purchases.

 Your annual income can be more than just the paycheck that you receive from your job every week or month.
 There are other sources of income that you should take into consideration when calculating your annual income.

-Business income: If you make money from a business as a part owner, should include this in your calculations as well.
-But only include what you’re actually paid (individually) after income tax, not the total amount your business brings in.
+If you make money from a business as an owner or part owner.
+Only include what you’re actually paid (individually), not the total amount your business brings in.

-Social security: Any cash you receive from a social security benefit is also a form of income, so keep track of that as well.
+Any cash you receive from a Social Security benefit is a form of income.

-Alimony or child support: If you’re paid child support or alimony, any money you receive from that is a part of your annual income.
+If you receive child support or alimony, any money you get from that is a part of your annual income.

 How to calculate your annual income

 How you calculate your yearly income depends on how you get paid.
-For example, if you’re paid weekly, biweekly, or monthly, the way you calculate your annual pay will differ.
-But, no matter how much or when you’re paid by your employer, you will multiply your payment amount by how many times per year you get paid.
+For example, the way you calculate your annual pay will differ if you’re paid weekly, biweekly, or monthly.
+But no matter how much or when you’re paid by your employer, you should multiply your payment amount by how many times per year you get paid.

 Gross annual income = monthly gross income x 12

-Gross annual income = weekly gross income pay x 52
+Gross annual income = weekly gross income x 52

 Net annual income = net monthly pay x 12